MaskedSyntax/ResuMate/README.md

 ## Development Workflow

 - **Frontend**: Deployed on Vercel, communicates with the backend via REST APIs.
-- **Backend**: Deployed on Railway, with GitHub Actions managing builds, tests, and ensuring stable code on the master branch.
+- **Backend**: Deployed on Railway, with GitHub Actions managing builds, tests, and ensuring stable code on the main branch.

 ---